complete-ts/complete/packages/complete-tsconfig/README.md

 ## Strict Schema

 By default, VSCode will automatically recognize TypeScript config files and apply a schema.
-However, this schema allows for additional properties, in order to prevent throwing errors for tools/frameworks like [Angular](https://angular.dev/) adding [custom fields](https://angular.dev/reference/configs/angular-compiler-options).
+However, this schema allows for additional properties in order to prevent throwing errors for tools/frameworks like [Angular](https://angular.dev/) that add [custom fields](https://angular.dev/reference/configs/angular-compiler-options).

 However, the problem with this is that you might accidentally misspell a property (or e.g. accidentally add a compiler option to the root object).
 In these cases, you will not get a red squiggly line in your editor, making for a frustrating troubleshooting experience.